 While many people have heard of "black mold," in fact there are a variety of strains that can cause ill health effects to residents and occupants in homes, businesses, and places of employment.

 Mold spores are everywhere in the natural environment.
 They enter homes through windows or open doors, pets, or attached to people.
 Once inside, the spore must have abundant moisture, the correct temperature range, and a food source.

 Toxic Mold Injuries

-If you suffer harm as a result of toxic mold exposure, you may pursue a claim against those responsible for your illness, structural damages, and remediation costs -- including:
+If you suffer harm as a result of toxic mold exposure, you may be able to pursue a claim against those responsible for your illness, structural damages, and remediation costs — including:

 - Architects and structural engineers (parties who have failed to incorporate mold prevention in design)

 - Material suppliers and manufacturers (including window manufacturers, siding manufacturers, etc)